The Relation between Sensitivity Training and the Buddhist Teachings

 Deconstructing Deceptive Appearances

 Then we have a series of exercises of deconstructing deceptive appearances, projections.
-First we visualize life’s changes, like the deceptive appearance of somebody being only one age and only that way forever.
+First we visualize life’s changes, like someone growing old, in order to deconstruct the deceptive appearance of the person being only one age and only that way forever.
 It’s how we perceive it.
 We see somebody, for instance an old person with Alzheimer’s and we think they were always like that.
 We don’t think at all that they were a regular functioning person; they had a life, they had a profession, they had a family and so on.
 It’s as if they were only that and only that way forever, this Alzheimer’s person that doesn’t even know their own name.
 And then we’re afraid to interact with them; we’re afraid to touch them even.

 Or the same things in terms of ourselves, we think, “I’m always this way; it will always be like this.”
 It’s important to think of the context of your whole life, how you develop through your life.
 You weren’t always at this particular stage where you can’t find a job or you’re having difficulty in a relationship or something like that.
 Life goes through many, many phases, many changes.
 You see the larger context.